 If the arbitrator determines that this Agreement has been so breached, he/she may, subject to the provisions of this Article, provide an appropriate remedy for the breach; provided, however, that in making any monetary award, the arbitrator shall provide compensation only for actual damages directly attributable to such breach and shall in no event make any award of penal damages; and provided further that, save as is hereinafter provided, the arbitrator shall make no award that grants any appointment, reappointment, promotion, retention, termination, renewal of contract or tenure to any member of the bargaining unit.

-Whenever in his/her grievance any grievant shall have alleged, expressly or by implication of the factual allegations, that any determination or decision made pursuant to an exercise of academic judgment was, in its application to him/her, both arbitrary or capricious and made in bad faith, the arbitrator shall have the power to determine the truth or falsity of both such allegations.
+Whenever in his/her grievance any grievant shall have alleged, expressly or by implication of the factual allegations, that any determination or decision made pursuant to an exercise of academic judgment or business judgment was, in its application to him/her, both arbitrary or capricious and made in bad faith, the arbitrator shall have the power to determine the truth or falsity of both such allegations.
 Whenever the arbitrator shall have found as a matter of fact, on the basis of clear and credible evidence, that both such allegations are true, he/she shall have the power to make any such final and binding award as he/she may deem necessary to make the grievant whole; provided, however, that whenever the arbitrator shall, in respect of such allegations, have found that such determination or decision was arbitrary or capricious but was not made in bad faith, he/she shall remand such determination or decision as is herein before provided.

 Whenever the arbitrator shall have found that such decision was arbitrary or capricious but was not made in bad faith, he/she shall assess costs, which shall include reasonable representational costs or attorney’s fees; at the discretion of the arbitrator, upon such a determination or decision the arbitrator may additionally impose liquidated damages not to exceed Five Thousand Dollars ($5000.00).